LoneSalmon/Active-Directory/README.md

   </p>  <br>

   * Paths will be maintained as default.  <br>
-  * After reviewing everything, we will continue to "Prerequisites Check". <strong>Don't forget to add a password to the local Administrator if you haven't already done so</strong>  <br>
+  * After reviewing everything, we will continue to the "Prerequisites Check".  <br>
   * If the Prerequisite Check is successful, hit install, and the Server will reboot.

 ___